-- One French language class (will be taught at The IAU School of Humanities and Social Sciences, also located in Aix-en-Provence)
+- One French language class (will be taught at The IAU School of Humanities and Social Sciences)

 Course offerings and schedules are subject to change.

 Helpful Tip: All students should get at least 2 electives approved by their academic advisor, in case of changes in course availability or schedule conflicts.
 That way, if a class is full or cancelled, or if the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 2 possible electives on your registration form, in order of preference.
 Please note: a French placement exam will determine your appropriate French class placement.

 *SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
-Students who enroll in a Wine Studies (WS) course will incur an additional $150 materials fee.
+Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
 Students who enroll in a Sculpture course will incur an additional $260 materials fee.
 Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
 Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
 Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
-Additional courses besides these may apply to certain courses and will be listed at the link above.
+Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.